Kids in South Korea and a Moon mission

 South Korea is about to have its Chandrayaan 1 moment.

-Both space missions are first of their kind for each country, are lunar orbiters, and have significant contributions from NASA.
-Both missions were conceptualized and realized after each country gained experience making satellites for geostationary orbits, a necessary precursor.
+Both projects are each nation’s first planetary mission, are lunar orbiters, and have significant contributions coming from NASA.
+Both of its spacecraft were conceptualized and realized after each country gained experience making satellites for geostationary orbits, a necessary precursor.
 But it’s the inspirational element that’s perhaps more striking.

 Chandrayaan 1 launched over a decade ago in 2008.
-I was in school then, just 14, and remember following newspapers who were reporting that India is foraying into planetary exploration.
-Now, I always liked to read about NASA’s planetary missions but this felt different.
+I was in school then, just 14, and remember reading newspapers who were reporting that India is foraying into planetary exploration.
+Now, I always liked to read about NASA’s dashing planetary missions but this one felt different.
 My own country was sending a spacecraft to the Moon!
-I’m no nationalist but this was more about being able to relate better.
-It’s also the first time that I saw people around me take interest in space.
+I’m no nationalist but this was simply about being able to relate better.
+It’s also perhaps why I saw people around me take interest in space for the first time.
 Because it was an Indian mission, they felt included.

 Space inspires, and lets us aspire to do things beyond the clouds.
 And the more countries that can have that effect felt nationwide, the better.